AdobeDocs/commerce-admin.en/help/catalog/swatches.md

 1. Set **[!UICONTROL Actions]** to `Update Attributes`.

-   In this example, all blue capris are selected.
+   In this example, all blue capri pants are selected.

    ![Update product swatch attributes](./assets/swatch-apply-update-attributes.png)<!-- zoom -->